corpbob/OpenShiftHowToGuides/install_openshift_enterprise_single_node_ansible.md

 <img src="images/networking-host-only.png" height="400px">

-## Configure CentOS
+## Configure RHEL

-- Once installation is complete, configure the networking inside CentOS.
+- Once installation is complete, configure the networking inside RHEL.
 As root edit the file /etc/sysconfig/network-scripts/ifcfg-enp0s3 and set it to these contents

 ```
 TYPE=Ethernet